10manik01/Human-activity-recognition-using-machine-learning-and-mpu_6050-sensors/README.md

 2.Upload firmware to microcontroller.

-3.Collect and label data using Python scripts.
+3.Collect and label data using Python scripts i.e. data_collection.py And prepare Datasets for the model.

 4.Train SVM model.

-5.Launch Unity and link it to your Python classifier.
+5.Launch Unity and link it to your Python classifier(modify the data_collection.py inserting your trained model for real time classification).

 6.Start the game and move to play!